yuehongzhang001/f5-tts-streaming-fastapi/README.md

-# Voice Test Project
+README.md

 This is a text-to-speech project that uses F5-TTS to generate audio from text.
-The project supports multiple characters with different voice configurations.
+The project provides an API extension that adds streaming mode support to HTTP requests.

 ## Purpose